kyleterry/simpleacl-py/README.md

     >>> acl.is_allowed('delete_page')
     False

-Instructions for simpleacl middleware - Pylons
+Instructions for simpleacl middleware - Pylons - DEPRICATED
 ==============================================

 Currently these instructions cover using the middleware with Pylons 0.9.x